Rick Middleton

-Richard David "Nifty" Middleton (born December 4, 1953) is a Canadian former professional ice hockey player for the New York Rangers and Boston Bruins of the National Hockey League.
+Richard David "Nifty" Middleton (born December 4, 1953) is a Canadian former professional ice hockey player for the New York Rangers and Boston Bruins of the National Hockey League (NHL).
+Middleton played 14 years in the NHL, most prominently with the Bruins, serving as their captain alongside Ray Bourque from 1985 until his retirement in 1988.

+Throughout his career, Middleton was known for his exceptional stickhandling and scoring ability, recording multiple 90-plus- and 100-plus-point seasons.
+He won the Lady Byng Memorial Trophy for sportsmanship in 1982.
+Internationally, Middleton represented Team Canada twice in the Canada Cup, winning a gold medal in 1984.

+Following his retirement, Middleton served as the head coach of the United States 2002 Paralympic Sled Hockey team and coached them to their first gold medal at the 2002 Paralympic Olympics.
+He has since been inducted into both the U.S. Olympic & Paralympic Hall of Fame and the U.S. Hockey Hall of Fame.

+He has also remained involved with the Bruins in commentary and ambassador roles.

 Early life

 Middleton was born in Toronto, Canada on Dec 4, 1953 to his parents Terry & Dick Middleton.
 He began skating at 4 years old when his dad froze a small rink in the backyard and the older boys would take him on the ice so they could skate.
 He would start playing organized hockey when he was 6 years old along with playing street hockey with his neighbors.
 As a youth, Middleton played in the 1966 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
-Middleton’s family became very supportive of career his father who was a printer by trade would print flags that would say "Go Wexford Go" for the parents to wave at games.
+Middleton’s family were very supportive of his hockey pursuits; his father who was a printer by trade would print flags that would say "Go Wexford Go" for the parents to wave at games.
 Middleton continued to play for the team until he turned 13.
 When he received an invitation tryout with a new organization in the Toronto Hockey League with the Toronto Young Nationals.
-Middleton would make the team spending the next 3 years with the team greatly improving his play.
+Middleton would make the team, spending the next 3 years with the team while greatly improving his play.

 Playing career

+Early career

+A right winger, during his final year with the Toronto Young Nationals in 1970–71, Middleton appeared in 42 games, scoring 39 goals and 34 assists.
+Following his stint with the Nationals, Middleton played two seasons with the Oshawa Generals.
+During his first year with the club, Middleton appeared in 53 games and scored 70 points (36 goals and 34 assists).
+However, it was during his second year with the Generals in 1972–73 that he led the OHL in scoring, finishing with 67 goals and 70 assists for 137 total points in 62 games.
+He was named to the league’s Second All-Star Team and was awarded the Red Tilson Trophy as the league’s MVP.